calvin-mcd/Kestrel47/README.md

 ## Disclaimer

-This PCB has been tested to work.
+This PCB has *not* been tested yet.
 The members of the PCB development team are not liable if you end up with a non-functional pcb.
 Order at your own risk.
 Support will not be provided but pull requests will be reviewed and possibly accepted.

 ## License